Jubaer-Shondhi/Seeding-QDArchive/README.md

 ### Database & CSV Exports

-All metadata and database files are available in the FAUbox folder:
+All metadata and database files are available in the FAUbox folder and can easily be downloaded:

 - **Database**: `archive.db` - Complete SQLite database with all project metadata
 - **CSV Exports**: All 5 tables exported for easy review